 A lot of visitors skip ryokans.
 Maybe they’re not sure what they’re about, or the price seems a bit high.
 But this is a classic Japanese experience you don’t want to miss.
 Because I’m always blown away by the level of hospitality you get in a ryokan.
 In such a beautiful traditional setting.
 With such good food.
 And outside hot baths – onsen.
 The list of things I love about ryokan is too long and you’re not here to read a love letter, so let’s jump into this article.

 What Is a Ryokan?
-From Ancient History to Modern Luxury
+A Little Bit of History

 A ryokan is essentially a traditional Japanese inn.
 Think of it like a step back in time, a chance to see the traditional and authentic Japan.
 These places have been the backbone of Japanese accommodation for hundreds of years.